MarkWilcock/Generative-AI-Course/20 Use LLMs Effectively.md

 ## Exercise: Get Started With LLMs

-To get started, sign in to your preferred LLM (ChatGPT, Copilot or Gemini)
+To get started, sign in to your preferred LLM (ChatGPT, Copilot, Gemini or other).

 ### Task 1
 Ask the LLM a few questions and studdy its responses.
 Consider: